 is an action-adventure game for the Playstation 2

-.
-It was released in both Japan and North American in October 2005
+that was released in both Japan and North America in October 2005

 .
 It was originally released in Japan as Wander and the Colossus

 Published by Sony Computer Entertaiment (SCEI) and directed by Fumito Ueda, the game was developed by SCEI's International Production Studio 1, also known as Team Ico, the minds behind the classic video game Ico.
 In a sense, Shadow of the Colossus is considered to be the spiritual successor to Ico.

 In September 2011, the game was re-released by Bluepoint Games alongside Ico in North America in The Ico & Shadow of the Colossus Collection for the Playstation 3.
 The new version featured high-definition graphics as well as content that had been missing in the previous North American version.

 Seven years later, the game was released again in February 2018 on the Playstation 4 as a full-blown remake!
 All of the game's assets were remade from the ground up while retaining the same gameplay.

 Experience a majestic journey through ancient lands, on a quest to bring a girl back to life.
 The only way to save her is to slay sixteen Colossi... < BOX SUMMARY >

 , a young man who journeys to the Forbidden Lands in the hopes of resurrecting a young maiden named Mono